infinum/Retromock/SPECIFICATION.md

 -------
 #### `BodyFactory`

-By default `Retromock` mocks response body with the string provided in the `body` parameter of `@MockResponse` annotation.
+By default `Retromock` mocks response body with the exact string provided in the `body` parameter of `@MockResponse` annotation.
 In order to provide a response body from a custom source create a `BodyFactory` implementation and set it with the `bodyFactory` parametar.
 ###### Example
 1. Create an implementation of `BodyFactory` that loads a stream using application class loader.